marcdotson/category-captainship/Model/bscm_level1.md

 synthetic control model with data at the store, brand, and time level.
 The model comes from the web index of the Gupta paper, part B.1 BSCM-Horseshoe.
-This file begins to customize the model to our paper, e.g. changing index and variable names.
+This file begins to customize the model to our paper, e.g. changing index and variable names and is built off of the file `bscm_intercept`

 ##### DATA